atx/padne/README.md

 ```

 > [!TIP]
-> Run `padne gui --help` to see the exposed solver parameters.
+> Run `padne gui --help` to see the exposed mesher parameters.

 ## Usage